Guitar Whisperer: Guitars and Stuff That Interests Me

 Play triads D F C A in all positions.

 They should all sound reasonably in tune from open to as high up the fretboard as you can play.
 NO SOUR NOTES!
 (Nothing in even temperament tuning is perfect, but this one way to get the best possible (least worse) compromise for tuning and intonation.
-(Note: Your milage may vary.
+(Note: Your milage will vary.
 But, if this doesn’t work for you, there may be something else going on.
 I have sold guitars based on failing multiple times this intonation process.)

-If your guitar does not pass this acid test:
+If your guitar does not pass this acid test

-Check your relief, you should have some relief, no flat neck relief, the guitar won’t sound or play in tune, and likely will not stay in tune either.
+>> Check your relief, you should have some neck relief, no flat neck fretboards, the guitar won’t sound or play in tune, and likely will not stay in tune either.

 If you don’t have the patience for all this- then punt, take your guitar to a qualified luthier for setup.
 Hopefully, they can figure it out.
 Send them this link.)